mrush-ilao/ilao-documentation/docs/source/eupdate.rst

 * 9am Tuesdays for weekly subscribers.
 * 9am on the 1st of the month for weekly subscribers.

-Because the scheduled task runs once per hour, it may be delayed and run anytime between 9am and 10am.
+Because the scheduled task system runs once per hour, it may be delayed and run anytime between 9am and 10am.

 Tracking
 ==========